-If the accused is a MCCN student, students may file a disciplinary complaint with the Compliance Officer.
-Criminal investigations/prosecutions do not determine whether a violation of the Code of Student Conduct has occurred.
+If the accused is a MCCN student, students may file a disciplinary complaint of a Title IX violation with the Compliance Officer.
+Criminal investigations/prosecutions do not determine whether a violation of this Policy has occurred.
 Disciplinary action generally cannot begin without disclosing the victim/survivor's identity.
 MCCN reserves the right to pursue disciplinary action if MCCN believes there is sufficient information to proceed without the participation of the victim/survivor.

-Students can file a disciplinary complaint without pursuing criminal charges or a Title IX investigation.
+Students can file a disciplinary complaint without pursuing criminal charges.
 The purpose of these disciplinary proceedings is to provide a prompt, fair and impartial investigation and resolution of the complaint(s).
 Disciplinary complaints may be filed at any time the accused is a student at MCCN.